aburd/gemini-server-clj/README.md

 ### As a stand-alone Gemini Server

 For now, all it does is map the requests to the public path (default: `resources/public`).
+Only handles gmi, txt, jpg, and png file types.

 You can use this project as a server through the CLI.
 After cloning this repo, you'll need [leiningen](https://leiningen.org) to install the depedencies and run the server.
 After running `lein install`, use `lein run` for more information.